BAN-AI-Multics/sshwifty/DEPENDENCIES.md

 # Dependencies

-- **_Sshwifty_** uses many third-party components, some of which are listed below.
+- **_Sshwifty_** uses many third‑party components, some of which are listed below.

-  - A complete list of components can be found by reviewing the [`package.json`](https://github.com/BAN-AI-Multics/sshwifty/blob/master/package.json) and [`go.mod`](https://github.com/BAN-AI-Multics/sshwifty/blob/master/go.mod) files in this repository.
+  - A complete list can be found by reviewing the [`package.json`](https://github.com/BAN-AI-Multics/sshwifty/blob/master/package.json) and [`go.mod`](https://github.com/BAN-AI-Multics/sshwifty/blob/master/go.mod) files.

 |                                                                             Package | License                                                                                        |
 | ----------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------- |